 Let's say that you're advertising a week-long promotion, and your customer needs to use the promotion within a week of clicking on an ad.
 You'd like to measure conversions for this promotion, so you adjust your conversion window to seven days.
 By doing this, you have a better sense of the value of your advertising within that shorter time frame.

-Bear in mind: if you set your conversion window to seven days, any conversions that happen more than seven days after the click won't be recorded.
+Keep in mind: If you set your conversion window to seven days, any conversion that happens more than seven days after the ad interaction won't be recorded.
 This means that it won't appear in your reports.
 The time lag report in attribution reports will also be capped at seven days, so you won't see how many conversions helped by Google Ads happened during the next seven days.

 How it works

 You can set different conversion windows for each of your conversion actions, when you first create the conversion during setup or anytime after.